Craig Wilson (water polo): Olympic accomplishments

 Wilson's greatest accomplishments came in the Olympics.
-He was a member of three different teams, ultimately winning two silver medals.
+He was a member of three teams and ultimately won two silver medals.

 His first appearance was in the 1984 Summer Olympics, where the United States ultimately placed second to Yugoslavia despite not losing a match the entire Games.
-After advancing from group play, it featured a final round where the United States played Yugoslavia in the last match.
-The teams played to a 5–5 draw, giving each team 5 wins and 1 draw, however with a superior goal differential Yugoslavia emerged victorious.
+After advancing from group play, the final round featured the United States playing Yugoslavia in the last match.
+The teams played to a 5–5 draw, giving each team 5 wins and 1 draw; however, with a superior goal differential, Yugoslavia emerged victorious.

 In the 1988 Summer Olympics, Yugoslavia was drawn into the same preliminary group as the United States, with the US claiming a 7–6 victory.
 Both teams advanced from group play and, in a change from the previous Games, faced off in a championship match.
 The United States came second best, again, on the wrong side of a 9-7 scoreline.
 After the renewed heartbreak, Wilson claimed he wouldn't appear in another Olympics and would be retiring.

 Despite not missing a beat, Wilson turned course and decided to appear in the 1992 Summer Olympics.
 At this stage, he was the oldest men's water polo player at the Games.
 Despite the United States' past successes, the team failed to medal in 1992 and would mark the last Olympics Wilson would participate in.

 Outlet pass

 Wilson is credited with the introduction of the "outlet pass" to water polo.
 A former Little League pitcher, Wilson was able to move the ball from defense to offense quickly with a long pass to the offensive players from his position in goal.
-Richard Corso, the former US National Team Goalkeepers Coach who assisted Wilson, noted that, "We really changed the game in 1980 and '84.
+Richard Corso, the former US National Team Goalkeepers Coach who assisted Wilson, noted that "We really changed the game in 1980 and '84.
 Craig's technique as a passer has been copied by everyone.
 Goalies were looking to get the pass out to start the fast break."